superarts/XStringCatalog/README.md

 #### Workflow

-As mentioned in TODO, Apple's bare minimum localization implementation is to reuse the mechanisms based on Localizable Strings, and makes it easier to use.
+Apple's bare minimum localization implementation is to reuse the mechanisms based on Localizable Strings, and makes it easier to use.
 Typical workflow is like:

 - Write codes like `SwiftUI.Text("Product Title")`.
 - Add a `String Catalog` to enable localization.